QuokkaStake/cosmos-node-exporter/README.md

 ./cosmos-node-exporter <params>
 ```

-To run it in detached mode in background, first of all, we have to copy the file to the system apps folder:
+To run it in detached mode in background, first, we have to copy the file to the system apps folder:

 ```sh
 sudo cp ./cosmos-node-exporter /usr/bin